johannesulf/johannesulf.github.io/pages/group.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/garv.png" alt="Image of Garv" align="left" width="200em" style="padding: 1em 1em 1em 1em">

 Garv studied the use of different neural network architectures for problems in Bayesian inference.
 Specifically, he investigated the performance of the [nautilus](https://github.com/johannesulf/nautilus) code when using advanced networks he built with TensorFlow library.
-Ultimately, his results informed many design decisions for the widely-used nautilus code.
+Ultimately, his results informed some design decisions for the widely-used nautilus code.

 <br>